-The evaluator shall take the following additional application notes into account to perform EAs defined in [PP\MD] for [BIOPP-Module].
+The evaluator shall take the following additional application notes into account to perform EAs defined in [PP\MDF] for [BIOPP-Module] when PAD testing is included in the evaluation.
+As PAD is an optional set of requirements, the vulnerability assessment activities related to PAD are only included when PAD is included.